MarcusVinix/printf/README.md

 > * Flag '0' result in undefined behavior with specifier c, s and p
 > * FLag '.' result in undefined behavior with specifier c and p
 >
-> Syntax to use printf
+> Syntax to use printf:
 `%[flag][min-width].[precision][length modifier][conversion specifier]`
 #### TODO more information